Skip to Main Content

 Aurora Women's Leadership Programme - recommended reading

-Daring Greatly: how the courage to be vulnerable transforms the way we live, love, parent, and lead by Brené Brown
+Daring greatly: how the courage to be vulnerable transforms the way we live, love, parent, and lead

 Daring Greatly is not about winning or losing.
 It's about courage.
 In a world where "never enough" dominates and feeling afraid has become second nature, vulnerability is subversive.
 Uncomfortable.
 It's even a little dangerous at times.
 And, without question, putting ourselves out there means there's a far greater risk of getting criticized or feeling hurt.
 But when we step back and examine our lives, we will find that nothing is as uncomfortable, dangerous, and hurtful as standing on the outside of our lives looking in and wondering what it would be like if we had the courage to step into the arena--whether it's a new relationship, an important meeting, the creative process, or a difficult family conversation.
 Daring Greatly is a practice and a powerful new vision for letting ourselves be seen.

-The Madness of Crowds: gender, race and identity by Douglas Murray.
+The madness of crowds: gender, race and identity

 Murray investigates the dangers of 'woke' culture and the rise of identity politics.
 He examines the most controversial issues of our moment: sexuality, gender, technology and race, with interludes on the Marxist foundations of 'wokeness', the impact of tech and how, in an increasingly online culture, we must relearn the ability to forgive.
 One of the few writers who dares to counter the prevailing view and question the dramatic changes in our society - from gender reassignment for children to the impact of transgender rights on women.